This UC Berkeley Student's Life Changed After She Went to Puerto Rico to Rebuild Houses

 After Hurricane Maria, teams of volunteers were sent to Barranquitas to help with recovery efforts.

-One volunteer was an architecture student at UC Berkeley named Hasti Ahmadi, who learned about All Hearts and Hands through a partnership with Global Citizen.
+One volunteer was an architecture student at UC Berkeley named Hasti Ahmadi, who learned about All Hands and Hearts through a partnership with Global Citizen.

 Ahmadi is passionate about community-centric architecture and she had coincidentally just taken a class that explored the ways in which design and architecture can be optimized to minimize the damage from storms and natural disasters.